-During the COVID-19 outbreak, many people have gone out of their way to care for their neighbors and protect the most vulnerable among us.
+During the COVID-19 pandemic, many people went out of their way to care for their neighbors and protect the most vulnerable among us.

-That’s exactly what Pastor Isaiah Burner, a volunteer with pro-life ministry Love Life, was doing when he went to walk and pray outside of an abortion clinic in Greensboro, North Carolina.
+That’s exactly what Pastor Isaiah Burner, a volunteer with the pro-life ministry Love Life, was doing when he went to walk and pray outside an abortion facility in the city of Greensboro, North Carolina.
 He took extra care to comply with social distancing guidelines and sanitize his hands.
 As he walked, he prayed for one of the most vulnerable populations in our society—the unborn.

 That day, he also spent close to an hour counseling and ministering to a father who was grieving the loss of his child through abortion.

 But shortly after that conversation, Pastor Burner was ticketed by the police.
 Other pro-life Christian witnesses with Love Life were even arrested.